lucasbarcellos-dh/figma-make-template/Guidelines.md

 - **UITemplateFilters**: Search bars, filter chips, action buttons, data tables/grids
 - **UITemplateTabs**: Horizontal tabs below page title, content switching
 - **UITemplateBasic**: Clean header with just title, direct content display
+- **Content Spacing**: Templates handle padding - use `p-0` or no padding classes on your content

 #### Template Usage Rules
-- **NEVER modify sidebar styling**: Do not add background colors, change spacing, or alter navigation styling
+- **NEVER modify sidebar styling**: Do not add background colors, change spacing, typography styling, or alter navigation styling
 - **NEVER modify header styling**: Do not change background colors, borders, or existing header patterns
-- **NEVER add borders between header and content**: Do not add dividers or borders to separate template sections
+- **NEVER add borders between header and content**: Do not add dividers or borders to separate the header from the main content
 - **ONLY modify content areas**: Focus changes on the main content area inside the template
 - **Navigation content changes**: Only add/remove navigation items when explicitly requested by users
 - **Header content changes**: Only change page titles, breadcrumbs, or actions when explicitly requested by users